awwad/depresolve/docs/background.md

 #### Example 1: Innocence

 Your project, nifty-webshop, a storefront webapp, depends on django.
-Version 1.1 of nifty-webshop is be written in python 3.4, and therefore needs a version of django >= 1.7 (which is required for python 3.4+ support).
-You'd configure your package to list django>=1.7 as an install requirement, and so when a user runs `pip install nifty-webshop`, pip will grab the latest version of your nifty-webshop package, 1.1, figure out its dependencies (django>=1.7), fetch the latest version of django, and install both that and nifty-webshop.
+Version 1.1 of nifty-webshop is written in python 3.4, and therefore needs a version of django >= 1.7 (Earlier django versions do not support python 3.4+.).
+You'd configure your nifty-webshop package to list django>=1.7 as an install requirement, and so when a user runs `pip install nifty-webshop`, pip will grab the latest version of your nifty-webshop package, 1.1, figure out its dependencies (django>=1.7), fetch the latest version of django, and install both that and nifty-webshop.
 Success!

 ![Dependency Example 1](dep_conflict_examples.png "Dependency Example 1")